Ishujeet/k8s-wrapper/README.md

 # k8s-wrapper

-Small wrapper scripts to around `kubectl` ease working with `Kubernetes Resources`.
+Small wrapper scripts to around `kubectl` to ease working with `Kubernetes Resources`.

 ## Usage